| Title/Author | ||

 grudges, you can have a very nasty situation.
 The actual plotting

-how they hide the actual bomb, although Martini has held back no
+consider how they hide the actual bomb, although Martini has held

-punches when describing the side effects of radiation poisoning,
+back no punches when describing the side effects of radiation

-with the horrible death resulting from something that you can neither
+poisoning, with the horrible death resulting from something that

 | Column Ends |